-- 3.1 Development Management includes the process by which the Borough Council and the City Council consider and decide applications made under planning legislation.
-Development Management aims to deliver the vision and objectives set out within the Local Plan and it therefore has a key role to play in improving the quality of life for the community and in achieving sustainable development. - 3.2 The Borough Council and the City Council each decide approximately 900 applications made under 'planning' legislation each year, with proposals ranging from the more minor householder developments such as extensions, through to major applications for housing developments, retail and industrial schemes, and new infrastructure.
-There are numerous different types of applications the principal ones being planning applications, or applications for planning permission. - 3.3 As the City Council is a unitary authority, it is responsible for all local government functions and all decisions that are made by a Local Planning Authority.
-The Borough Council is within a two-tier system, and so planning decisions for certain types of development will be made by Staffordshire County Council.
+- 3.1 Development Management includes the process by which the borough council and the city council consider and decide applications made under planning legislation.
+Development Management aims to deliver the vision and objectives set out within the Local Plan and it therefore has a key role to play in improving the quality of life for the community and in achieving sustainable development (see Glossary).
+The NPPF paragraph 196 and 197 identify that "The planning system is plan-led.
+Planning law requires that applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise.
+The Framework is a material consideration in planning decisions.
+It goes on to state that "In assessing and determining development proposals, local planning authorities should apply the presumption in favour of sustainable development."2 - 3.2 The borough council and the city council each decide approximately 900 applications made under 'planning' legislation each year, with proposals ranging from the more minor householder developments such as extensions, through to major applications for housing developments, retail and industrial schemes, and new infrastructure.
+There are numerous different types of applications - the principal ones being planning applications, or applications for planning permission. - 3.3 As the city council is a unitary authority, it is responsible for all local government functions and all decisions that are made by a Local Planning Authority.
+The borough council is within a two-tier system, and so planning decisions for certain types of development will be made by Staffordshire County Council.
 For example, all applications under 'planning' legislation dealing with quarrying, mineral processing and waste disposal, and the County Council's own developments, in Newcastle-under-Lyme are dealt with by the County Council.